 First, it’s critical to clarify what we mean when we talk about pandemic-related health behaviours.
 People’s activities about their health are referred to as health behaviours, and they are often impacted by a variety of variables, such as societal norms, knowledge, attitudes, and beliefs.
 These practices included wearing masks, following public health recommendations, getting vaccinated, and avoiding social situations during the COVID-19 epidemic.
 The epidemic, however, created a public health emergency and brought to light the shortcomings of conventional reasoning frameworks in attempting to explain why people behave in ways that are contradictory to advised health practices.

-According to irrationalism, human behaviour is influenced by instinct, emotion, and subjective experiences rather than only reason (The Editors of Encyclopaedia Britannica, 2024).
+According to irrationalism, human behaviour is influenced by instinct, emotion, and subjective experiences rather than only reason (The Editors of Encyclopedia Britannica, 2024).
 Rationalism, which stresses logical thinking as the main force behind human behaviour, is opposed by this philosophical position.
 In terms of health behaviours, the pandemic’s instillation of fear, worry, and uncertainty caused many people to act in ways that, from the standpoint of public health, may seem illogical.
 An example of the power of irrational variables in influencing public health behaviours is the early resistance to adopting mask-wearing or vaccination, which was caused by a variety of emotional reactions, spectacular media narratives, and social pressures (Gollust et al., 2020).

 Furthermore, cognitive biases may be used to explain irrational actions during the epidemic.
 People’s processing of information about the virus was greatly impacted by cognitive biases including optimism bias and confirmation bias.
 For instance, confirmation bias caused many people to choose information that supported their preconceived notions over information that was scientifically verified about the virus’s transmissibility and severity (Chou et al., 2020).
-Such judgemental distortions highlight the shortcomings of logical models that presume people would always behave in their own best interests when it comes to healthy behaviours.
+Such judgmental distortions highlight the shortcomings of logical models that presume people would always behave in their own best interests when it comes to healthy behaviours.

 5.2 Irrational health behaviours